Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_modules.md

 ### <a name="load_in_script"></a> Loading Modules in a Job Script

 Modules loaded in a job script exist only in the environment created by the submission script, meaning that you wont have access to the modules in your normal environment.
-The modukes in a job script can be loaded after your `#SBATCH` directives and before your actual executable is called.
+The modules in a job script can be loaded after your `#SBATCH` directives and before your actual executable is called.
 For example, a script that loads the Python module into the environment would look like the following:

 ``` bash
 #!bin/bash